NCSU-Libraries/circa/README.md

 * **order\_notification\_digital\_items_email**: Comma-separated list of email addresses to receive notifications when an order is created that includes digital items
 * **circa_email**: 'From' email address on emails sent by Circa
 * **circa\_email\_display_name**: 'From' display name on emails sent by Circa

+## Set up development database

+The development version will use the embedded SQLite database (MySQL is required for production).
+Follow these steps to prepare the database and populate it with default data used in the system.

+1. Once the configuration is done, run this to set up your database:<br>
+`bundle exec rake db:schema:load`
+2. Populate the database with default values:<br>
+`bundle exec rake db:seed`
+3. Circa requires all users to log in, so you will need to create an admin user to start.
+Run this:<br>
+`bundle exec rake users:create_admin`<br>
+This will create a default admin user, with username/email: 'admin@circa' and password 'circa_admin'.
+You will want to edit this user from within Circa if and when you move to production or deploy to a publicly accessible server.

+## Start Circa!

+You should now finally be ready to run Circa locally.
+Start the server with<br>
+`rails server`
+Then go to localhost:3000 in your browser and log in (admin@circa/circa-admin)

+The first thing you should do is to create a location, probably representing your reading room, where materials will be delivered for use.
+Then you can try to create an Order by importing item data from ArchivesSpace.

 # User guide